matiaspakua/tech.notes.io/README.md

 Welcome to my personal Tech Notes blog.
 Here, information is presented in a straightforward and easy-to-read format, allowing you to explore various topics and items freely.

-**IMPORTANT**: All the notes here represent my personal research and opinion.
+**IMPORTANT**: All the notes here represent my personal research, learning progress and opinion.
 I will keep references to original author and copyrights.

 **Who I Am**: [My LinkedIn](https://www.linkedin.com/in/matiasmiguez/)